Neoclassical Artist

 David's career becomes even more important once the French Revolution begins.
 He does not remain the painter of antique exempla alone.
 He becomes a painter working inside modern political rupture, helping invent how revolutionary seriousness might look.
 His art can serve republican virtue, collective sacrifice, and later imperial power, all while preserving the same demand for legibility and control.

-This keeps David from looking simpler than he is.
-He is not just the painter of noble restraint.
-He is the painter who shows how a formally disciplined image can move between monarchy, revolution, and empire without losing its public force.
+David is not just the painter of noble restraint.
+He shows how a formally disciplined image can move between monarchy, revolution, and empire without losing its public force.
 The consistency lies less in ideology than in method: simplified structure, emphatic gesture, and a refusal of ornamental drift.

 Do not mistake clarity for neutrality